firefly-cpp/NiaARM/docs/getting_started.rst

 `here <https://link.springer.com/chapter/10.1007/978-3-030-68154-8_19>`__ and
 `here <http://www.iztok-jr-fister.eu/static/publications/231.pdf>`__).
-To summarize, for each solution vector a :class:`~niaarm.rule.Rule` is built, and it's fitness is computed as a weighted sum of selected interest measures (metrics).
+To summarize, for each solution vector a :class:`~niaarm.rule.Rule` is built, and it's fitness is computed as a weighted sum of selected interestingness measures (metrics).
 The rule is then appended to a list of rules, which can be accessed through the NiaARM class.

 The :class:`~niaarm.niaarm.NiaARM` class takes the dataset's